HistoryThis section has been translated automatically.

-Outgoing links (10)Cutaneous lupus erythematosus (overview); Cutaneous lymphomas (overview); Erythema anulare centrifugum; Lupus erythematosus (overview); Lupus erythematosus tumidus; Lymphocytic infiltration of the skin; Munro microabscess; Pseudolymphomas of the skin (overview); Psoriasis erythema anulare centrifugum-like; Tinea corporis;
+Outgoing links (10)Cutaneous lupus erythematosus (overview); Cutaneous non hodgkin lymphomas; Erythema anulare centrifugum; Lupus erythematosus (overview); Lupus erythematosus tumidus; Lymphocytic infiltration of the skin; Munro microabscess; Pseudolymphomas of the skin (overview); Psoriasis erythema anulare centrifugum-like; Tinea corporis;

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.